Ask Question

 Preparations:

-Review and print out the Dosage and Administration Guide for details - Rituxan.com
+You may want to review and print out the Dosage and Administration Guide for details Rituxan.com

 This will help you to become familiar with the procedure so that you might ask informed questions and know what to expect.

-Ask questions of your doctor about specific risk factors you may have such as:
+Ask questions of your doctor about specific risk factors you may have.

 NOTE: It does not appear to make a difference how long it takes to get the full dose of Rituxan.
 You can stop one day, and begin the next, for example.

-Multimodality Therapies and Optimal Schedule of Antibodies: Rituximab in Lymphoma as an Example - ssheducationbook.org/cgi/content/full/2005/
+For details, see Multimodality Therapies and Optimal Schedule of Antibodies: Rituximab in Lymphoma as an Example asheducationbook.org

 Arrange to have a friend or relative accompany you, because the therapy can make you drowsy and impact your ability to drive or observe unusual sensations that should be reported to the attending nurse.